Dienes and MO Theory

 Here’s an executive summary of this post, because it’s quite lengthy.

-- The electrons within these overlapping p orbitals (which we can call “pi electrons”) can often be arranged in several different ways.
+- The difference between conjugation and resonance.
+The electrons within these systems of overlapping p orbitals (which we can call “pi electrons”) can often be arranged in several different ways.
 We call these resonance structures.

-- However, resonance tells us very little about energy levels of pi orbitals and reactions between pi-bonds, so going forward we’ll need to introduce molecular orbital theory.
+- Beyond resonance.
+Resonance tells us very little about energy levels of pi orbitals and reactions between pi-bonds, so going forward we’ll need to introduce molecular orbital theory.

 One of the first things you learn about alkenes is that rotation about the C-C pi (π) bond does not occur.
 For instance, at normal temperatures and pressures., trans-2-butene (shown below left) is never observed to spontaneously convert to cis-2-butene (right) .
 They’re separable compounds, with different melting and boiling points.
 You can buy each of them separately from Aldrich.
 This wouldn’t be possible if there was free rotation about the double bond.